benaston/NBasicExtensionMethod/readme.md

 NBasicExtensionMethod
 ====

-A deliberately-small collection of useful extension methods.
+A deliberately-small collection of useful extension methods with an embarrassing lack of test coverage.